tritant/sd-webui-creaprompt/README.md

 # sd-webui-creaprompt
 Extension for A1111, generate prompt randomly.

-For best results use the CreaPrompt_Lightning_v1.1 checkpoint
+For best results, use CreaPrompt_Lightning_v1.1 checkpoint

 https://civitai.com/models/383364?modelVersionId=430982